pauler285/pauler285.github.io/_posts/2023-09-06-aws-sdk-for-sap-abap.md

 #### Needed SAP system adjustments before proceeding

 Before we can go ahead with the global and runtime settings we need to adjust our demo environment.
 This setting for client 000 has to be made for demo purposes only.
-In a real world scenarios client 000 would not be used for ABAP development.
+In a real world scenario client 000 would not be used for ABAP development.

 - Allow changes for client specific objects
     - Go to transaction SCC4